svc333/overview/quickstart_ea.md

 # Designing your cloud architecture
 {: #quickstart-enterprise}

-This quick start guide is intended to help enterprise architects understand how {{site.data.keyword.Bluemix}} can solve their business needs.
+This quick start guide is intended to help enterprise cloud architects understand how {{site.data.keyword.Bluemix}} can solve their business needs.
 {:shortdesc}

 ## Before you begin
 {: #prereqs-ea}

 Create a Pay-As-You-Go or Subscription account to get full access to all offerings in the catalog, including offerings with free service plans.
+If you need multiple accounts for different departments and teams, consider creating an [{{site.data.keyword.Bluemix_notm}} enterprise](/docs/account?topic=account-enterprise) so that you can centrally manage billing and usage for all of the accounts.

 ## Quick start steps
 {: #steps-ea}